roncoalson/CMCA-master/crohns.md

 ### Cannabis can greatly help alleviate the symptoms of Crohns Disease, Lupus, Arthritis, and other auto-immune disorders.

+Auto immune disorders afflict more than 8% of Americans.
+Many forms of auto-immune disorders are approved qualifying conditions to receive a medical cannabis card in Illinois.
+These include Crohns disease, rheumatoid arthritis, lupus and more.
+Many people in Chicago use cannabis to help with their successful treatment and to manage their symptoms.

+Symptoms from auto-immune disorders are often debilitating.
+Some of the symptoms that Crohns disease, lupus, rheumatoid arthritis and other auto-immune patients find cannabis helps with include:

+* Gastric issues
+* Digestion
+* Stomach pain and difficultly eating
+* Swelling in the intestines
-* Nausea and vomiting
+* Stiffness in muscles and tendons
-* Weakness
+* Lowered immune systems
-* Loss of appetite
-* Loss of weight
 * Pain
-* Aches in bones
-* Swelling
 * Lack of sleep
 * High anxiety

-Often, cannabis can be more effective than other pharmaceutical drugs in alleviating the symptoms of auto-immune disorders.
-Illinois doctors now recognize cannabis as an effective tool to treat these illnesses.
+Cannabis can reduce the incidences of flair ups and increases remission.
+Illinois doctors now recognize cannabis as an effective tool to treat symptoms of auto-immune disorders.